 Nicole Michel Toum is a soon-to-be graduate of the Stella Adler Two year Conservatory program.
 Originally from Sydney, Australia, Nicole found her love for acting in community theatre at the age of eight and continued to perform throughout high school and university.
 Nicole made her stage debut at Sydney’s New Theatre as part of the ensemble in Consensual and later had a supporting role in the webseries Las Rosas.

-Broghanne Jessamine is Artistic Director and Owner of Elemental Women Productions.
+Broghanne Jessamine (she/her) is Artistic Director and Owner of Elemental Women Productions.
 Originally from Scotland Broghanne has worked in Theatre, Voiceover and Film since emigrating to the United States of America.
 Prior to moving to New York, Broghanne participated in numerous performing arts cultural festivals throughout Scotland and in Germany to bring theatre and performance that explores social issues to a wider audience.